gabycosta04/gabycosta04/README.md

 I'm 22 years old and I'm Full-Stack Developer from Argentina

-🔭 I’m currently working on YPF SA as a Data Specialist 📚 I’m currently studying Computer Science engineering 🌱 I want to improve my skills at Back-End and learn about Cloud and Artificial Intelligence ☁️
+🔭 I’m currently working on YPF SA as a Data Specialist <br />
+📚 I’m currently studying Computer Science engineering <br />
+🌱 I want to improve my skills at Back-End and learn about Cloud and Artificial Intelligence ☁️

 <br />